varunsaiAlaparthi/VarunsaiAlaparthi/README.md

 ## About me
 Varun sai is currently pursuing his masters in Pennsylvania state university, University Park.
 Previously worked at Mathworks as a Deep learning engineer.
 He received his btech in Computer science and engineering at NIT Calicut.
 He is interested in AI , Deep learning and enjoys building software which lead him to purse his career in AI.
-He published Two conference papers in Deep learning genre.
+He published Three conference and journal papers in Deep learning genre.

 - 🔭 I’m currently working on Speech and text processing models, OCR for complex pdfs, self driving tech and many more.
 - 💬 Ask me about **ML, DL and RL**